-Update February 2018 Looking to hire veterans — or want to highlight an employer who does?
+Are you looking to hire veterans — or want to highlight an employer who does?
 The Department of Labor would like to help.
 They have started a new program called the Hire Vets Medallion Program.
-They have just recently launched a demonstration which you can apply to view by going to the Department of Labor website.
-The program itself will begin in 2019 and will recognize and honor small, medium and large businesses which hire and support vets and their families.
-Applications for the Demonstration Program are available now at hirevets.gov.
+They have launched a demonstration which you can apply to view by going to the Department of Labor website.
+The program itself honors small, medium and large businesses which hire and support vets and their families.
+Applications for the Demonstration Program are available at hirevets.gov.
 Those who are accepted and recognized in the initial program can also apply next year (2019).

-President Trump is moving forward on some of the commitments made to veterans during the presidential campaign.
-Just this past Thursday (April 28) he issued an executive order which forms a new office at the VA to focus on accountability and also take action to be sure that “whistle blowers” are not punished for their actions.
+President Trump is moving forward on some of the commitments made to veterans during the presidential campaign. he issued an executive order which forms a new office at the VA to focus Hn accountability and also take action to be sure that “whistle blowers” are not punished for their actions.
 The goal is to ultimately eliminate poor care for our veterans, in part by making it easier to remove employees with substandard performance.
 This order follows on his previous move to extend the program that allows some veterans to seek medical care outside the VA system when necessary.

 Did you know that one in seven veterans in the U.S. is self employed or owns a small business?
 Vets often make great entrepreneurs but they can face a tough time getting funding due to gaps in their active duty time.
 If you’re a vet who’s working on or running a start-up check out the Veteran Entrepreneur Portal on the VA website.
 It allows you to choose from a variety of topics like Access Financing, Find Opportunities, Resources for Veterans and more to learn more about useful resources available to vets.
 You may even be able to do business with the VA — take look at their Veterans First Verification Program to see if you can take advantage of their focus on sole-sourcing and procurement set-asides programs for Veterans.

-News October 2016 The Secretary of Veterans Affairs recently announced grant awards of $3.4 million to help homeless veterans who have special needs.
-The grant money will go to sixteen community agencies who provide special care and services for those who need them.
+The Secretary of Veterans Affairs in 2016 announced grant awards of $3.4 million to help homeless veterans who have special needs.
+The grant money went to sixteen community agencies providing special care and services for those who need them.
 Services include supportive housing, help developing skills and incomes, and enabling independent living.
 The money helps to pay the higher operational costs involved with with special needs groups like the terminally ill, frail, mentally ill, women and vets with minor children.
-The current awards are going to organizations in Long Beach, San Diego, San Francisco, and Santa Rosa in California, and to groups in Denver, CO, Boston, MA, Frederick, MD, Columbus, OH, El Paso and Houston, TX, and Salt Lake City, UT.
+The 2016 awardswent to organizations in Long Beach, San Diego, San Francisco, and Santa Rosa in California, and to groups in Denver, CO, Boston, MA, Frederick, MD, Columbus, OH, El Paso and Houston, TX, and Salt Lake City, UT.

-News May 2016 benefits.gov is honoring National Military Appreciation Month (May) by highlighting a number of benefit categories available on their site to help veterans find all the benefits available to them.
+benefits.gov has highlighted a number of benefit categories available on their site to help veterans find all the benefits available to them.
 They mention that three of the most popular programs that vets visit on their site are include: